AviSharma5016-1/Linked-List/README.md

 **File:** `linked_lists.cpp`
 **Experiment ID:** LL-03

-**Description:** Demonstrates advanced linked list operations including dynamic head insertion and complete list traversal with a more comprehensive implementation.
+**Description:** Demonstrates advanced linked list operations, including dynamic head insertion and complete list traversal with a more comprehensive implementation.

 **Algorithm:**
-1. Define Link class with integer data and next pointer
+1. Define the Link class with integer data and a next pointer
-2. Create constructor for proper node initialization
+2. Create a constructor for proper node initialisation
-3. Implement insert_head() function for adding nodes at the beginning
+3. Implement the insert_head() function for adding nodes at the beginning
-4. Create new node with given data value
+4. Create a new node with the given data value
-5. Set new node's next pointer to current head
+5. Set the new node's next pointer to the current head
-6. Update head pointer to point to new node
+6. Update the head pointer to point to the new node
 7. Implement disp() function for formatted list display
-8. Use temporary pointer for traversal without modifying head
+8. Use a temporary pointer for traversal without modifying the head
 9. Display data with arrows showing link connections
 10. Demonstrate multiple insertions (30, 32, 35)
-11. Show how list grows with each insertion at head position
+11. Show how the list grows with each insertion at the head position

 **Key Learning:** Implementing dynamic insertion operations and understanding how head insertion affects the order of elements in the linked list.